actuntas/Can_MoneyBox/README.md

 MVVM design pattern was preferred to make the project more readable, testable and maintainable.

+Coordinator pattern was preffered to decouple navigation logic from ViewControllers.

 ## Dependencies

 SPM is used as Dependency Manager. <br />
 Only `IQKeyboardManagerSwift` is used in the project as a 3rd party dependency to handle keyboard layout and toolbar.